booch/presentations/README.md

 I try to make all my presentation materials available on this page, but that's not always possible.
 Also note that I tend to provide additional material verbally that's not included in the text of the presentations.
-So you should always attend live when I'm presenting! ;)
+So you should always attend live when I'm presenting! ;) My presenter notes also contain additional information; hit `p` to see them.

 Presentations are listed in chronological order, with the most recent listed first.